MaxLeap/Docs/en/UserManual/Guide/Overview.md

-#Overview of LAS Cloud Service
+#Overview of Leap Cloud Service

-##What is LAS Cloud Service
+##What is Leap Cloud Service

-LAS Cloud Service provides **a Package Solution of MBaaS** for app development, mobile operation, marketing and customer service.
+Leap Cloud Service provides **a Package Solution of MBaaS** for app development, mobile operation, marketing and customer service.
 Leap Cloud provides cloud storage, cloud code, push notification, analytics, user management and support with client SDK and back-end management website.

 * Developer: Get rid of IT infrastructure, as well as the implementation & testing of corresponding backend services;
 * Operator: Optimize operation strategies with comprehensive operation analytics;